Conserving and protecting the natural resources of The Bahamas, through stewardship and education, for present and future generations.

 • Education as a key to long-term conservation success

-• Commitment to best practices in protected area management
+• Commitment to the best practices in protected area management

 • Respect for others as demonstrated through teamwork and partnerships